aseyboldt/covadapt/README.md

 Top. accepted.) and the loss is not differentiable at $x_i = 0$.
 There is quite a lot of literature about optimization with l1 loss, so maybe this would work out better with a bit of work.
-The parameter gamma could maybe be estimated using cross validation of the dataset somehow.
+The parameter gamma could maybe be estimated using cross validation of the samples.

 The current `covadapt.eigvals_reg` code uses this approch.